vizzuhq/vizzu-lib/docs/content/tutorial/11-wocoords-noop.md

 ```

 Getting from a treemap to a bubble chart is simply by changing the geometry to
 circle.
-This bubble chart is stacked by the Type dimension that is on the size
+This bubble chart is stacked by the Kinds dimension that is on the size
 channel - this is why the bubbles are in separate, small groups.

 ```javascript { "title": "Bubble chart - stacked" }